 All mothers come to this world with different fertility needs.
 If you find that you are caught between continuing to breastfeed the baby you hold in your arms today, and getting pregnant again as soon as possible, consider the following…

 - If you are nursing a baby that is under 9 months old, breastfeeding may be more important than trying to conceive.
-The nourishment and bonding is very important for baby.
-If you get pregnant while still breastfeeding, your milk supply may lower, your milk may dry up in some cases, your desire to continue breastfeeding may feel like a struggle.
+The nourishment and bonding are very important for baby.
+If you get pregnant while still breastfeeding, your milk supply may lower, your milk may dry up in some cases, and your desire to continue breastfeeding may feel like a struggle.
 Breastfeeding while pregnant is possible, but it takes a huge commitment and drive to maintain adequate milk supply.
-If you choose to continue breastfeeding while pregnant be sure that you are eating a whole food nutrient dense diet, drinking plenty of water and getting adequate rest!
+If you choose to continue breastfeeding while pregnant, be sure that you are eating a whole food nutrient-dense diet, drinking plenty of water and getting adequate rest!

 - If your baby is older than a year, do you think your baby may be ready to wean?
 You have breastfed for a year now, great job!
 Greatly consider the needs of your baby.
 Each child is different.
 Pay attention to the needs of your child.
 Are you and baby ready for weaning and moving to full time food and other milk choices?
 I have found that just by night weaning, or cutting nursing times in half, may greatly increase fertility.
 This may even bring on menstrual cycles in women who have yet to menstruate!

 - Are you an older mom that feels time is running out?
 If you are nearing, or are over 40, you may want to weigh the options, breastfeeding or conception?
 This may take some planning with you and your partner.
 While we feel breastfeeding is very important, you have to decide if your chances of expanding your family is more pressing.